Urushiba Rinka is having a strange day.

 - Cut Lex Luthor a Check: Invoked.
 Azuma explicitly tells Black Fist that there are nobler and better paying uses for her powers than crime.
 Then she says money isn't an issue for her.

 - Dark Action Girl: Black Fist and Minami.
-As well as every female working for the Professor.
+As well as every woman working for the Professor.

 - Dark Is Not Evil: Azuma dear, even if this trope is in full effect that costume of yours is not going to inspire trust.